Eloy Alfaro International Airport: Former U.S. military presence

 A portion of the airport was used until July 2009 by the Air Forces Southern Air Force component of the United States Southern Command, for operations against illegal cocaine trafficking in northwestern South America.
 It was formally known as Forward Operating Location Manta.
 In 1999, the U.S. signed a ten-year agreement with then Ecuadorean President Jamil Mahuad allowing the U.S. to station up 475 military personnel at Manta, rent-free.
 USAF AWACS E-3 and United States Navy P-3 Orion aircraft, supported by about 300 US military personnel, operated from the base to monitor air traffic in the area.
 The U.S. aircraft based at Manta fed surveillance information to the Joint Interagency Task Force South in Key West.
 The aircraft at the base flew about 100 missions per month looking for drug-running boats departing Colombia.
 In 2007, the flights led to about 200 cocaine seizures, totaling about 230 tons.
 The flights accounted for about 60 percent of U.S. drug interdiction in the eastern Pacific.
+The United States used its presence at Manta Air Base to spy on Ecuador.